apify/apify-docs-v2/sources/academy/webscraping/puppeteer_playwright/common_use_cases/paginating_through_results.md

 > Generally, you'd want to create a utility function that handles this scrolling logic instead of putting all of the code directly into the while loop.

-### Collecting data {#collecting-data}
+### Extracting data {#extracting-data}

 Within the loop, we can grab hold of the total number of items on the page.
-To avoid collecting and pushing duplicate items to the **products** array, we can use the `.slice()` method to cut out the items we've already scraped.
+To avoid extracting and pushing duplicate items to the **products** array, we can use the `.slice()` method to cut out the items we've already scraped.

 ```js
 const $ = load(await page.content());